Includes dogs, cats and birds

 University to provide patient care and teaching assistance in the

 clinical programs of the College of Veterinary Medicine.
-All

-duties as senior faculty.
+services and duties as senior faculty.
+Minimum requirements for

 The diagnostic imaging (radiology) residency is a three-year